-food, while the biting jaws work on it, and to convey it when masticated to the back of the mouth.
+Between the tongue and the biting jaws, or mandibles, we see a pair of organs similar to these latter, but smaller, less solid, and more curved.
+These are the under or secondary jaws, maxillæ, the use of which is to hold the food, while the biting jaws work on it, and to convey it when masticated to the back of the mouth.
 Their whole inner edge is set with short stiff bristles, which towards the tips of the jaws become spines.
-Near the bases of these jaws, on the outer edge, are jointed two other pairs of palpi, one pair to each jaw; of which the exterior is much stouter and longer than the interior.
+Near the base of these jaws, on the outer edge, are jointed two pairs more of palpi, one pair to each jaw; of which the exterior is much stouter and longer than the interior.
 Thus this beetle has three pairs of these many-jointed organs, the labial, and the two pairs of maxillary palpi.

-Now, in this form of mouth, which has been called a perfect or complete mouth,-that is, one in which all the constituent parts can be well made out, we find the following organs:-1. the upper lip (labrum); 2. the man-dibles; 3. the maxillæ; with a, the maxillary palpi; 4. the lower lip (labium), comprising β , the tongue, γ , the labial palpi, &, the chin (mentum).
+Now, in this form of mouth, which has been called a perfect or complete mouth,-that is, one in which all the constituent parts can be well made out, we find the following organs:-1. the upper lip (labrum); 2. the mandibles; 3. the maxillæ; with a. the maxillary palpi; 4. the lower lip (labium), comprising β. the tongue, γ. the labial palpi, δ. the chin (mentum).

-I now exhibit to you the head of the Honey-bee. front is occupied by an upper lip, and a pair of biting jaws (mandibles), which do not greatly differ from the same parts in a beetle.
+I now exhibit to you the head of the Honey-bee.
+The front is occupied by an upper lip, and a pair of biting jaws (mandibles), which do not greatly differ from the same parts in a beetle.
 The jaws, however, are more hatchet-shaped, or rather like the hoof of a horse, supposing the soles to be the opposing surfaces.
 The other organs are greatly modified, so that you would scarcely recognise them.
-The under jaws (maxilla) are greatly lengthened; and the two, when placed in contact, form a kind of imperfect tube, or sheath.
-Within these is the lower lip, divided into its constituent parts: the thick opaque chin, at its basal end; then the two labial palpi, each consisting of four joints, of which the two terminal ones are minute, while the two basal are large and greatly lengthened, so as to resemble in appearance the maxilla, whose function they imitate also; for the pair of palpi when closed form an inner sheath for the tongue.
-Finally, you see this organ, which is the most curiously developed and modified of all, for it is drawn out to a long slender cylindrical tube, formed of a multitude of close-set rings, and covered with fine hairs.
-Some deny it to be tubular, and maintain that it is solid; but certainly it appears to me to have a distinct cavity throughout, with thickish walls.
+The under jaws its basal end; then the two labial palpi, each consisting of four joints, of which the two terminal ones are minute, while the two basal are large and greatly lengthened so as to resemble in appearance the maxillæ, whose function they imitate also; for the pair of palpi when closed form an inner sheath for the tongue.